 Lifeline is a Federally created program that gives a discount

-get Lifeline from your home phone or mobile phone service
+get Lifeline from your home telephone or mobile phone service

 supplier.
 That supplier is reimbursed by the USAC using the Universal Service Fund.